Pedalling hard, I ride…through the town and the countryside

 Tis’ the season to be biking!

 If there’s one thing this past year of lockdowns has taught us (or at least reminded us) is how great it is to be outside in the fresh air.
-Whether that’s enjoying a relaxing coffee at our waterfall, savouring a cocktail from Cask in our courtyard or exploring one of the city’s many wonderful walks- there is no doubt that Cork City has you well-covered for all of your outdoor adventure needs.
+Whether that’s enjoying a relaxing coffee at our waterfall, savouring a cocktail from Cask in our courtyard, or exploring one of the city’s many wonderful walks- there is no doubt that Cork City has you well-covered for all of your outdoor adventure needs.
 Allow us to introduce you to one of our newfound lockdown hobbies- cycling!
 Don’t worry, we are very much beginners in this field so we’ll go easy on you with some suggestions of our favourite bike routes around the city.

 Is there anything that screams summer louder than a bike ride to the park followed by a delicious picnic?
 Less than 3kms from our boutique city-centre hotel, this route is perfect for families and beginner cyclists with flat terrain all the way including numerous benches and coffee shops along the North Mall.
 Watch out for the resident otter!
 Did we mention, Fitzgerald’s Park is also home to Cork City’s History Museum?
-Exercise, history, food and nature all in one day!
+Exercise, history, food, and nature all in one day!

 Located just beyond Fitzgerald’s Park, continue your journey further along the river banks into the Lee Fields.
-As the name suggests, this riverside walk and cycle path encompasses a vast array of green space to while away an afternoon.
+As the name suggests, this riverside walk and cycle path encompass a vast array of green space to while away an afternoon.
 From here, why not explore the ridiculously pretty campus at University College Cork?
 You may be fooled into thinking you entered the set of a Harry Potter movie.

 For those that fancy going that little bit further, why not cycle the 10km out to one of Cork’s major suburban towns, Ballincollig and explore the Regional Park.
-Comprising of several playing pitches, a skate park, numerous picnic areas and woodland trails, this is the perfect place to unwind after your cycle.
+Comprising of several playing pitches, a skate park, numerous picnic areas, and woodland trails, this is the perfect place to unwind after your cycle.
 Don’t forget to check out the ruins of the old Gunpowder mills where gunpowder was manufactured from the 18th century.

 Just 2kms from our city-centre hotel, it’s hard to find a more popular cycling route than the newly pedestrianised walking/cycling track to Blackrock Castle.
 Choose from cycling the old railway line itself or enjoy the refreshing breeze from the water on the marina.
 Blackrock Village has a weekly market every Sunday.
 Alternatively, the Marina Market is open daily (make sure you check out the Cereal Café) for all your refuelling needs.